Alpine-DAV/ascent/src/docs/sphinx/developer_docs/BuildEnvironment.rst

 build_ascent
 """"""""""""""
-We recommend using :ref:`build_ascent` to setup a development environment with Ascent's third-party dependencies.This script will create an initial `ascent-config.cmake` file that can serve as a CMake initial cache file (host-config).
+We recommend using :ref:`build_ascent.sh <build_ascent>` to setup a development environment with Ascent's third-party dependencies.
+This script will create an `ascent-config.cmake` file that can serve as a CMake initial cache file (or host-config).

 .. code:: bash